 Each Australian visa has its own set of legislative criteria required to migrate.
 Your background will determine which visa you are potentially eligible for.

 All migrants are required to demonstrate they are of good character, health and have not engaged in any adverse activities.

 If you are skilled, this will mean demonstrating your qualification and employment background.
 If you are talented, your global reach and achievements.
 If interested in a business visa, evidence of assets, funds available and ownership interests.
 If a family member, demonstrating your relationship.

 Worldwide Migration Partners are skilled in numerous visa sub-classes and can provide advice regarding the most suitable visa to individuals’ circumstances.

 Yes!
 US Citizens can work in Australia, provided they hold a suitable visa to do so.
 Most Australian visas provide the opportunity to work whilst you are in the country, aside from those such as a ‘Tourist visa’.

-Can I go to college in Australia from America?
+Can US citizens go to college in Australia?